hqhs/fateemacs/README.md

 ### Differences from other popular emacs configurations

 #### startup time optimizations is (mostly) not worth it

+E.g. doom emacs employs various hacks to provide separate elisp binary to manage emacs installation outside of the emacs to pre-build packages for faster startup time.
+Although smart, it doesn't feel like "emacs way" of doing things.
+This config does the simplest thing to provide comparable startup time: `use-package` with `straight.el` integration.

 #### org-mode is powerful, but only limited to emacs.
 I use markdown for notes instead.

+I don't want to be limited to single tool to manage my notes.
+Pure text files is the most popular data format.
+There are hordes of software supporting markdown.

 #### minimum amount of lisp code